jdlph/Path4GMNS/README.md

 35. Fix the bug on updating the total system travel time (v0.9.2)
 36. Resolve the potential issue on traversing the last through node in path engine (v0.9.2)
 37. Fix the bug on loading columns where link path and node paths are not in the proper order (v0.9.2)
+38. FiX the bug on handling link capacity reduction in traffic assignment (v0.9.3)
+39. Remove dependency on demand.csv for loading columns (v0.9.3)
+40. Deprecate find_path_for_agents() (v0.9.3)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).